Store and Restaurant Falls

 - Problems with stairs – Broken railings, uneven or unsafe stair treads or slippery stores all create a serious fall risk.

 These are all common causes of falls in restaurants and stores.
-A fall can happen to anyone, young or old, although the National Floor Safety Institute reports that the elderly are both more likely to fall and more likely to suffer serious injuries, including life-changing hip fractures.
+A fall can happen to anyone, young or old, although the National Floor Safety Institute reports that the elderly are both more likely to fall and more likely to suffer serious injuries, including spinal injuries, broken arms, wrists or legs, and hip displacements and fractures.

 Holding an Atlanta Store or Restaurant Liable for Your Fall Injuries